BHFock/cylc-training-notes/examples/ctn03_cycle-dependencies/README.md

 # Example 03: Cycle Dependencies and Workflow Directory Structure

-This example extends the datetime cycling introduced in `ctn02` by adding inter-cycle dependencies — each cycle uses the previous cycle's 100m wind as a restart field, making the cycling sequential.
+This example extends the datetime cycling introduced in [ctn02](../ctn02_datetime-cycling/README.md) by adding inter-cycle dependencies — each cycle uses the previous cycle's 100m wind as a restart field, making the cycling sequential.
 This mirrors the structure of a real data assimilation or NWP system where each forecast cycle depends on the previous cycle's output as a first-guess field.

+The workflow is defined in [flow.cylc](flow.cylc).
 The science is unchanged — see [bin/extrapolate_wind.py](bin/extrapolate_wind.py) for the log law extrapolation and [bin/generate_forcing.py](bin/generate_forcing.py) for the stochastic forcing with warm start perturbation.

 ## Inter-cycle Dependencies